Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Introduction

 One of the open problems in this field is the alignment of disks, which might be the majority of weak lensing sources for Stage IV surveys.
-Disk alignments have been measured by various studies in differing simulations and for a variety of morphological definitions and methodologies, with conflicting positive (radial), negative (tangential) and null detections. \cite{Tenneti_2016} found positive disk around elliptical ellipticity-direction alignments in MassiveBlack-II \citep{Khandai_2015} and Illustris \citep{Genel2014,Vogelsberger2014}, when splitting galaxies via their bulge-to-total ratio. \cite{Hilbert_2017} also found a positive disk alignment in Illustris, mimicking observations and selecting disks by their BPZ spectral type.
+Disk alignments have been measured by various studies in differing simulations and for a variety of morphological definitions and methodologies, with conflicting positive (radial), negative (tangential) and null detections. \cite{Tenneti_2016} found positive disk around elliptical ellipticity-direction alignments in MassiveBlack-II \citep{Khandai_2015} and Illustris \citep{Genel2014,Vogelsberger2014}, when splitting galaxies via their bulge-to-total ratio. \cite{Hilbert_2017} also found a positive disk alignment in Illustris, mimicking observations and selecting disks by their Bayesian Photometric redshift (BPZ) spectral type.
 The alignment amplitude obtained from modelling the correlation functions with the nonlinear alignment model (NLA) at $z>0.5$ yield positive alignments in Illustris, MassiveBlack-II and TNG300 \citep{nelson2021illustristngsimulationspublicdata} for blue (disk) galaxies in the work of \cite{Samuroff_2021}.
-When measuring the 3D power spectrum for galaxy alignments, \cite{Shi_2021} find a disk alignment consistent with zero in TNG300, when defining disks using $\kappa_{\mathrm{rot}}$ (see Eq. (\ref{eq: kappa_rot})).
+When measuring the 3D power spectrum for galaxy alignments, \cite{Shi_2021} find a disk alignment consistent with zero in TNG300, when defining disks using $\kappa_{\mathrm{rot}}$ (see Eq. \ref{eq: kappa_rot}).
 They do find a 'spin flip' signal, where the spin, i.e. the direction of the angular momentum, of low-mass disks is parallel to the filament and high mass disks are aligned at $z=0.3,0.5$.
-In the newest TNG simulation, MTNG740, \cite{Delgado_2023} measure a positive disk IA signal for disks defined by $\kappa_{\mathrm{rot}}$ and sSFR. \cite{Chisari_2015} found a negative disk alignment when measuring the correlations of disks around ellipticals, defined by $v/\sigma$ (see Sec. \ref{sec:md selections} for measurement method), in Horizon-AGN \citep{Dubois_2014} for reduced shapes, which are also found at higher redshift in \cite{Chisari_2016}. \cite{Dubois_2014} measures the alignment of galaxies in Horizon-AGN and its dependence on various properties, e.g. $v/\sigma$, sSFR and colour, finding a positive spin-filament alignment for disks.
-A positive alignment between the spin of blue galaxies and the filament is also found by \cite{welker2017caughtrhythmiicompetitive} in Horizon-AGN, who also looked extensively into satellite alignments. \cite{Kraljic_2020} also measures the alignment between galaxy spin and the filaments of the matter distribution and finds that in SIMBA \citep{Dav__2019}, the alignment signal flips between high and low stellar mass samples, for both high and low $v/\sigma$ populations of galaxies.
+In the newest TNG simulation, MTNG740, \cite{Delgado_2023} measure a positive disk IA signal for disks defined by $\kappa_{\mathrm{rot}}$ and sSFR. \cite{Chisari_2015} found a negative disk alignment when measuring the correlations of disks around ellipticals, defined by $v/\sigma$ (see Sec. \ref{sec:md selections} for measurement method), in Horizon-AGN \citep{Dubois_2014} for reduced shapes, which are also found at higher redshift in \cite{Chisari_2016}. \cite{Dubois_2014} measures the alignment of galaxies in Horizon-AGN and its dependence on various properties, e.g. $v/\sigma$, sSFR and colour, finding a positive spin-filament alignment for disks. \cite{Kraljic_2020} measures the alignment between galaxy spin and the filaments of the matter distribution and finds that in SIMBA \citep{Dav__2019}, the alignment signal flips between high and low stellar mass samples, for both high and low $v/\sigma$ populations of galaxies.
+A positive alignment between the spin of blue galaxies and the filament is also found by \cite{welker2017caughtrhythmiicompetitive} in Horizon-AGN, who also looked extensively into satellite alignments.
 In EAGLE \citep{Schaye2015EAGLE,Crain2015EAGLE}, \cite{Velliscig_2015} measured the 3D alignment of galaxies based on their axis ratios and found a positive disk signal.